sadiki-o/react-navigable-list/README.md

 ## Installation

-To install the React Full Year Scheduler , run the following command:
+To install the React Navigable List, run the following command:

 ```bash